krstffr/matryoshka/README.md

                 collectionName: 'SiberianVillages',
                 // The villageName key will be used for the value for the <option> elements
                 collectionField: 'villageName',
-                // Here you can define a selector for the query which will populate the <select> element
+                // Here you can define a selector for the query which will populate the <select> element.
+Just use
+                // { } if you want all documents
                 collectionSelector: { villageState: 'Siberia', population: { $gt: 5000 } }
             }
         },
-        // This text input will store the values in MongoDB as number type { name: 'dollHeight', type: 'text', number: true },
+        // This text input will store the values in MongoDB as "number" type rather than "string"
+        // (This is of course good for stuff where you need an actual number rather than a string) { name: 'dollHeight', type: 'text', number: true },
         // This select value will also add a css class to the containing <div class="matryoshka__nestable__container">
         // In this case it will look like this: